Tommy (1975 film): Plot

 Over 16 years, Nora and Frank make several fruitless attempts to bring the now older Tommy out of his state, taking him to a faith healer ("Eyesight to the Blind") and a drug dealer ("The Acid Queen").
 They become increasingly lethargic at the lack of effect, place him with some questionable babysitters ("Cousin Kevin" / "Fiddle About") and eventually leave Tommy standing at the mirror one night, allowing him to wander off.
 He follows a vision of himself to a junkyard pinball machine ("Sparks") and begins to play.
 Tommy is recognised by Frank and the media as a pinball prodigy ("Extra, Extra, Extra"), which is made even more impressive with his sensory-impaired state.
-During a championship game, Tommy faces the "Pinball Wizard" with The Who as the backing band.
+During a championship game, Tommy faces The Champ ("Pinball Wizard") with the Who as the backing band.
 Nora watches her son's televised victory and celebrates his (and her) success and luxury, but finds she can't fully enjoy it because of Tommy's extreme condition ("Champagne").

 Frank finds a specialist for Tommy ("There's a Doctor") who concludes that Tommy's senses are functioning but blocked by an internal issue and explains the only hope is to continue having Tommy face his reflection ("Go to the Mirror!").
 An increasingly frustrated Nora promptly throws Tommy through the mirror ("Smash the Mirror!") causing him to snap to full consciousness ("I'm Free").
 Tommy reveals that his experiences have transformed him and decides that he wants to transform the world ("Mother and Son" / "Miracle Cure").

 Tommy goes on lecture tours that resemble glam-rock gospel shows and spreads a message of enlightenment by hang glider, gaining friends and followers everywhere he goes ("Sally Simpson" / "Sensation").
 Tommy and a more enlightened and elated Nora and Frank welcome converts to their house, which quickly becomes too crowded to accommodate everyone.
 Tommy opens an extension for his religious campus ("Welcome" / "Tommy's Holiday Camp").